njonsson/structured_io/README.md

 [<img alt="Coveralls test coverage status" src="https://coveralls.io/repos/njonsson/structured_io/badge.svg?branch=master" />][Coveralls-test-coverage-status]
 [<img alt="Hex release" src="https://img.shields.io/hexpm/v/structured_io.svg" />][Hex-release]

-_StructuredIO_ resembles Elixir’s [_IO_][Elixir-IO] module.
-The difference is that whereas _IO_ gives you sequential access to a freeform stream of bytes or lines of data, _StructuredIO_ guarantees that when you read data it conforms to a structure that you specify.
+*StructuredIO* resembles Elixir’s [*IO*][HexDocs-Elixir-IO] module.
+The difference is that whereas *IO* gives you sequential access to a freeform stream of bytes or lines of data, *StructuredIO* guarantees that when you read data it conforms to a structure that you specify.
 That is to say, only complete data elements are read, so that your application can more easily handle truncated or streaming application data.

-Among other applications, you may find _StructuredIO_ useful for reassembling data that arrives in streaming fashion over TCP.
+Among other applications, you may find *StructuredIO* useful for reassembling data that arrives in streaming fashion over TCP.

 **See what’s changed lately by reading